Don’t Make the Same Mistakes Over and Over Again

 Mistake #2: DON’T choose an investment professional without conducting a background check.

 DO go to Investor.gov to check out an investment professional.
 Just type the name of the individual or firm in the “Check Out Your Investment Professional” search tool to learn about their background, registration status and more.
-You can see their past employment history and whether they have any complaints.
+You can see their past employment history, including any disciplinary history or customer complaints.
 It’s a great first step toward protecting your money.
 You can never ask too many questions.
 Some basic questions include:

 • Are you registered with the SEC, a state securities regulator or the Financial Industry Regulatory Authority (FINRA)?